Introduction: Understanding What is Welding Fume Extraction.

 Welding Fume Extraction is a process of controlling air pollution from welding fumes.
 It involves the use of welding fume extractors to capture and remove welding fumes from the workplace.
 This process helps to reduce the amount of air pollution caused by welding fumes.
 Welding fumes are hazardous and harmful to workers’ health.

 Welding fume extraction systems are ideal for use in various industries.
 These include automotive, construction, manufacturing, and shipbuilding.
-They are also used in other applications such as laser cutting and plasma cutting.
+They are also used in other applications such grinding.
 They use a combination of filters, fans, and ductwork to capture and remove welding fumes.
 Either direct at source or from the work area.

 By using a welding fume extractor, businesses can improve worker safety, while also reducing air pollution caused by welding fumes.